lanl/ThunderBoltz/docs/source/cs_guide.rst

 There are a variety of ways to specify cross sections with the ThunderBoltz interface.
 In the :doc:`Quick Start Guide <quickstart>`, we used a built-in Helium cross section model.
-A more general approach to preparing cross sections is with the :class:`~.pytb.CrossSections` object.
+A more general approach to preparing cross sections is with the :class:`~.thunderboltz.CrossSections` object.

 Initializing the ``CrossSections`` Object
 -----------------------------------------

-There are three main ways to initialize a :class:`~.pytb.CrossSections` object:
+There are three main ways to initialize a :class:`~.thunderboltz.CrossSections`
+object:

 #.
 With cross section data from another ThunderBoltz run

    .. code-block:: python

-      from pytb import CrossSections
+      from thunderboltz import CrossSections
       # Just specify the path to the simulation directory of a
       # different ThunderBoltz run.
       cross_sections = CrossSections(input_path="path/to/thunderboltz_sim_dir")

-  Refer to the :class:`~.pytb.CrossSections` section of the :doc:`API Reference <ref>` to ensure the simulation data is set up correctly for interpretation by :class:`~.pytb.CrossSections`.
+   Refer to the :class:`~.thunderboltz.CrossSections` section of the :doc:`API Reference <ref>` to ensure the simulation data is set up correctly for interpretation by :class:`~.thunderboltz.CrossSections`.

 #.
 By reading from an `LXCat <https://nl.lxcat.net>`_ text file extract.

    .. code-block:: python

-      from pytb import CrossSections
+      from thunderboltz import CrossSections
       # First initialize an empty cross sections object
       cross_sections = CrossSections()
       # Then reference a text file extract from LXCat